Glossary of GPS Terms

 Also called a data recorder.
 A handheld, lightweight data entry computer.
 It can be used to store additional data obtained by a GPS receiver.

 Differential GPS (DGPS)

 A technique to improve GPS accuracy that uses pseudo-range errors measured at a known location to improve the measurements made by other GPS receivers within the same general geographic area.

 Precise measurement of the relative positions of two receivers tracking the same GPS signals.

 Dilution of Precision (DOP)

-an indicator of satellite geometry for a unique constellation of satellites used to determine a position.
-Positions tagged with a higher DOP value generally constitute poorer measurement results than those tagged with lower DOP.
+An indicator of satellite geometry for a unique constellation of satellites used to determine a position.
+Positions tagged with a higher DOP value generally constitute poorer measurement results than those tagged with a lower DOP.

 The introduction of digital noise.
 This is the process the Department of Defense (DoD) uses to add inaccuracy to GPS signals to induce Selective Availability.

 A signal processing strategy that uses a measured Doppler shift to help the receiver smoothly track the GPS signal.
 This allows more precise velocity and position measurement.